You have got to try this graphing activity for kids!

-Graphs are simple to make, and have a strong impact with learning.
+Graphs are simple to make and have a strong impact on learning.

-Graphs offer a visual that shows your preschooler a clear understanding of how many, and which object has the most. - These are key concepts that will continue to be discussed throughout their life.
+They offer a visual that shows your child of many ages a clear understanding of how many, and which object has the most.

 How do you introduce graphs?

-It’s simple.
-Create a large graph, and watch how it all unfolds as you sit along side.
-You will want to help get them started.
+Create a large graph, and watch how it all unfolds as you sit alongside.

 Language to Use: